 SCE's TOB Proposal requests that initial funding for the capital and administrative costs for the program come from ratepayer funds, in the form of capital raised in the normal course of business.
 Such investments would be authorized by the Commission to receive regulatory asset treatment over the cost recovery period.
 With this funding SCE would create a funding pool and create an optional tariff for residential customers for the installation of clean energy equipment.
 Interest and finance charges would also be covered by ratepayer funds for the initial program phase.
-SCE projects a budget of \$27.7 million for the first three program years at this time, but notes that this is a rough estimate.
-SCE would fund \$20 million, while \$7.7 million would come from ratepayers.
+SCE projects a budget of \$27.7 million for the first three program years at this time, but notes that this is a rough estimate.166 SCE would fund \$20 million, while \$7.7 million would come from ratepayers.
 As noted earlier, SCE would treat any investments as regulatory assets.

 SCE believes that the TOB program must be both customer credit-neutral and technology-neutral in order to achieve the scale necessary to meet California's clean energy goals.
-SCE presents a number of options for scaling up funding in the future, including IOU funding as a capital/regulatory asset, ratepayer funding, third-party private capital, and public funding.

-The first option proposed by SCE is IOU funding as a capital and regulatory asset.
-In this option, although SCE would not be the asset owner, SCE would create a regulatory asset equal to the amount of the financings that would earn the authorized rate of return and amortize based on TOB program participants' expected payments of the service charges pursuant to the tariff.
-SCE notes that this prospect may be too costly for residential customers, unless ratepayers cover the cost of capital, either for all or low-income qualified customers.
-168
+SCE presents a number of options for scaling up funding in the future, including IOU funding as a capital/regulatory asset, ratepayer funding, third-party private capital, and public funding.167 would create a regulatory asset equal to the amount of the financings that would earn the authorized rate of return and amortize based on TOB program participants' expected payments of the service charges pursuant to the tariff.
+SCE notes that this prospect may be too costly for residential customers, unless ratepayers cover the cost of capital, either for all or low-income qualified customers.168